LuckyGardel/Hotel-Cancellation-Rate---Project/README.md

 #### PREDICTING AND REDUCING THE IMPACT OF HOTEL RESERVATIONS CANCELLATION RATE.

-The purpose of this project is to analyze customer behavior when performing hotel reservations and cancellations in order to minimize the negative impact of this cancellations in the different properties.
+The purpose of this project is to analyze customer behavior when performing hotel reservations and cancellations in order to minimize the negative impact of these cancellations in the different properties.

 #### BACKGROUND AND DATA